theetje/insurance-domain-models/README.md

-# Mermaid Diagram Test - Domain Model
+# Test Mermaid Model - Domain Model

-Simple test to verify Mermaid diagrams appear in Confluence
+Test model to check Mermaid rendering

 ## Overview

-This repository contains the domain model for Mermaid Diagram Test, built using the SIVI AFD 2.0 standard for Dutch insurance industry.
+This repository contains the domain model for Test Mermaid Model, built using the SIVI AFD 2.0 standard for Dutch insurance industry.

 ## Structure